Chart Color Schemes

 Austins Ferry - Granton has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect the area.
-Notable ones include New Bridgewater Bridge, Whitestone Point Housing Development, Main Road Granton Shared Path Extension, and Glenorchy Sports Centre.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely to impact the area.
+Notable ones include Whitestone Point Housing Development, Chocolate Experience at Cadbury Tasmania, Main Road Granton Shared Path Extension, and Claremont Village Retail Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.